ghislainfourny/perfect-prediction-engine/README.md

 # perfect-prediction-engine
 First implementation of the Perfect Prediction Engine

-Prerequisite: Java 11 (will not work with 8)
+Prerequisite: Maven and Java 11 (will not work with 8)

 Building: